 \section{Application to 3D Printing}

-In addition to the numerical evaluation above, we further assess the performance of our method through a case study in 3D printing, aimed at reducing stringing in a printed product.
+In addition to the numerical evaluation, we further assess the performance of our method through a case study in 3D printing, aimed at reducing stringing in a printed product.
 Stringing (Fig.~\ref{fig:stringingvisual}(b)) is a prevalent defect in fused filament fabrication (FFF) 3D printing.
 FFF is commonly used for rapid prototyping and low-cost part production.
-However, stringing degrades surface quality and often requires additional post-processing \cite{paraskevoudis2020real}.
+However, stringing degrades surface quality and often requires additional post-processing (\cite{paraskevoudis2020real}).
 This study aims to optimize the design parameters of a Creality Ender 3 desktop FFF printer (Fig.~\ref{fig:stringingvisual}(a)), including nozzle temperature, Z hop height, retraction distance, outer wall wipe distance, and coasting volume, using stringing percentage as the outcome variable.
 Further details about the parameters can be found in Appendix~\ref{sec:appc}.

-\textbf{Experiment setup.} All experiments were conducted on a single printer using PETG filament \cite{holcomb2022optimized}, selected for its high tendency to produce stringing (see Fig.\ref{fig:stringingvisual}(b)).
-We adopted a standard two-column geometry with a horizontal gap, commonly used in stringing evaluations \cite{haque2020minimizing}.
-At each iteration, after printing the object with the proposed parameters, the stringing percentage (ranging from 0 to 100\%) was quantified by converting the part’s image to grayscale and calculating the ratio of bright pixels within a predefined region between the columns (details in Appendix~\ref{sec:appc1}).
+\textbf{Experiment setup.} All experiments were conducted on a single printer using PETG filament (\cite{holcomb2022optimized}), selected for its high tendency to produce stringing (see Fig.\ref{fig:stringingvisual}(b)).
+We adopted a standard two-column geometry with a horizontal gap, commonly used in stringing evaluations (\cite{haque2020minimizing}).
+At each iteration, after printing the object with the proposed parameters, the stringing percentage (ranging from 0 to 100\%) was quantified (details in Appendix~\ref{sec:appc1}).

 Due to the cost associated with this experiment (each run takes several hours), we limit our comparison to \texttt{LLINBO-Transient} with \( p_t = 1 - \frac{1}{t} \), evaluated against \texttt{LLAMBO}, \texttt{LLAMBO-light}, and BO.
 All other settings follow Sec.~\ref{sec:num}.
 The prompts specifying the problem context and controllable parameters are provided in Appendix~\ref{sec:appc2}.
-Unlike Sec.~\ref{sec:num}, the objective here is not exhaustive evaluation, but to demonstrate the effectiveness of our method and the broader potential of LLMs in optimal design.
+Unlike Sec.~\ref{sec:num}, the objective here is not full evaluation, but to demonstrate the effectiveness of our method and the broader potential of LLMs in optimal design.